 Comprehensive plan designations in the Area can be seen in Table 19 - Comprehensive Plan Designations in the Area.
-The designations for unincorporated properties are what the properties will be when annexed in the city.
 The most prevalent comprehensive plan designation by acreage in the Area is Industrial/Riverfront District overlay (30.41%).
 The second most prevalent comprehensive plan designation in the Area is Medium Density Residential/Riverfront District overlay (24.37%).
 RD in the following tables is the Riverfront District overlay.
+Some of these comprehensive plan designations have not been updated since recent annexations, but are current with the FYE 2022 assessor's data, the data set being used in this analysis.